fallenoak/reg/content/posts/wow/wmo/unified-rendering.md

 The core of the unified rendering path is a loop that iterates across all batches defined in the `MOBA` chunk for each WMO group.

-This loop branches depending on the batch type of the batch.
+This loop branches depending on the batch's type.
 Batches are broken into three types based on the count values from the `MOGP` header: `trans`, `int`, and `ext` (in that order). `int` and `ext` batches are handled together in one branch, while `trans` batches are handled separately.

 {{< highlight c >}}